 Safari Parks With Eco-Credentials By The Luxury Channel

-As the world looks to South Africa and The World Cup, The Luxury Channel looks at some of Africa’s environmentally conscious safari parks….
+The Luxury Channel looks at some of Africa’s environmentally conscious safari parks….

 Going on a safari can be a once in a lifetime opportunity to spot Africa’s Big Five.
 Originally, going on safari meant hunting animals for sport, but today luckily it means just observing them.
 It’s not just about the majestic animals; often the stunning nature and landscapes are at the centre of the visitors’ attention.